marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

          * Under `Git executable` select `Browse`
          * Navigate to and select following file: `C:/Progarm Files (x64)/git/bin/git`
    * Restart Rstudio

+**Mac**

+* Running `git` command fails with `Illegal operation`-type error
+    * It appears that git 1.9.x is incompatible with Snow Leopard (10.6), although this is not stated on  installer page.
+Try uninstalling and re-installing 1.8.x.

 **Linux**